open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

 Now that you have [tracers](/docs/concepts/signals/traces/#tracer) initialized, you can create [spans](/docs/concepts/signals/traces/#spans).

-The code below illustrates how to create an active span.
+The code below illustrates how to create a span.

 ```php
 <?php